SovereignCloudStack/events/OpenInfraSummit2023/Open-Collaboration-viewed-through-the-eyes-of-a-PO.md

 ## Abstract (1000 chars)

 The Sovereign Cloud Stack (SCS) orchestrates various standardization and development efforts in an open and collaborative fashion.
-The projects development efforts typically happens in the corresponding upstream project - done through funding and tender projects just as much as through interested parties at the various cloud service providers that utilize the SCS stack.
-Coordination happens in recurring meetings facilitated by the product owners at the SCS project - embracing the four opens!
+The projects development efforts happen in upstream projects - done through funding and tender projects just as much as through interested parties at the various cloud service providers that utilize the SCS stack.
+Coordination happens in meetings facilitated by the product owners at the SCS project - embracing the four opens!
 In the course of this talk the Product Owner for the IaaS Reference Implementation of the Sovereign Cloud Stack, which is based on OpenStack obviously, will dive into how this